huangjiahua/reredis/README.md

 ## Try it?

-1. Currently, the host address and port is hard coded as 127.0.0.1:6379.
-And the function server_cron is not implemented, which means the reredis can just do the simple storage jobs, and it may just crash if you run out of memory.
-And persistant storage is also not supported yet.
-Believe me, it will come soon, after I implement most of the commands!
-The good news is reredis supports Windows, thanks to mio!
+1. Persistant storage is not supported yet.

 2. The supported commands are listed in the bottom of the file `src/command.rs`, you can refer to [Redis Commands](https://redis.io/commands/) to get the information of the commands.